CBI boss Tony Danker steps aside amid allegations of misconduct

 The group said it had looked into a formal complaint about Mr Danker’s conduct in January but found that “the issue did not require escalation to a disciplinary process”.

-Last Thursday, however, it was made aware of new reports about his conduct and a law firm has been hired to look into the allegations.
+Last Thursday, however, the CBI was made aware of new reports about his conduct and a law firm has been hired to look into the allegations.

-It came after The Guardian newspaper approached the CBI over the complaints, which included claims from a female employee that Mr Danker made "unwanted contact with her and considered this unwanted conduct to be sexual harassment".
+It comes after The Guardian newspaper approached the CBI over the complaints, which included claims from a female employee that Mr Danker made "unwanted contact with her and considered this unwanted conduct to be sexual harassment".

 In a statement, the CBI said: “We have now taken steps to initiate an independent investigation into these new matters.